Kinderdijk, Netherlands Port Guide

 Overview

-Kinderdijk is a UNESCO World Heritage site renowned for its stunning network of 19 historic windmills, which date back to the 18th century.
-This picturesque village offers a unique glimpse into Dutch engineering and culture, making it a delightful stop for cruise passengers seeking both beauty and history.
+Kinderdijk is a picturesque UNESCO World Heritage site renowned for its iconic windmills and stunning landscapes.
+This charming village offers a unique glimpse into Dutch engineering and culture, making it a must-visit destination for cruise passengers seeking both history and natural beauty.

 Getting Around